Breast Augmentation in Santa Barbara, CA

 Dr. Yegiyants’ Superior Approach to Implant Placement

 Breast implant placement may be sub-muscular (under the pectoral muscles), sub-glandular (directly behind the breast tissue over the pectoral muscles), or sub-fascial (under the fibrous connective tissue covering the pectoral muscles).
-There is research evidence to suggest that sub-fascial placement of breast implants provides a more comfortable recovery and has fewer disadvantages, such as rippling or bottoming out, than other placements.
+There is research evidence to suggest that subfascial placement of breast implants provides a more comfortable recovery and has fewer disadvantages such as bottoming out, animation deformity, double bubble and lateralization of implants, than subpectoral placement.
 This is because the placement keeps the pectoral muscle intact while sequestering the implant securely behind the fascia.

 Additionally, because there is no pressure of the muscle on top of the implants, better projection and perkiness can be obtained with smaller implants.
 Because of the advantages of this positioning, Dr. Yegiyants prefers the sub-fascial placement when possible.
 In fact, she is the only plastic surgeon in the Santa Barbara area who is preferentially performing sub-fascial placement of breast implants.

 What Will My Consultation Be Like?

 In our boutique practice, you will meet with Dr. Yegiyants right away when you come in for your consultation.
 We encourage our patients to bring in images that can help us to understand their aesthetic goals.
 Dr. Yegiyants will draw upon her extensive training in the arts to create recommendations that are customized to your body, and she will take the time necessary to make sure she fully understands what you want for yourself.
 Each consult is a personal and individualized experience – we strive to make sure we know your goals while providing the best possible care and service!

 What Can I Expect During Recovery and Beyond?